History of Warley House and Gardens

 The garden is open on an ad hoc basis several times each year, but we aim to get it looking it’s best for NGS days.
 In addition the gardens may be used from time to time by local community groups.
 This includes such as the scouts and guides, schools, and U3A.
 The gardens are also a good backdrop for wedding photographs.
 This does occasionally take a toll on the grass, but it usually recovers easily enough!

 Human vandalism since we moved into our new house has been practically nil.
 However, the wild life is not always so kind.
 There is a badger sett in an adjacent field and the animals regularly wander over into our garden.
 They produce minor scrapings on the lawns that are visible most days, but at times will “plough over” an area of several square yards at a time, to a depth of some 6 inches.
 Rabbits were a major problem for several years but their numbers have fallen dramatically of late.
 This may be a combination both of disease and shooting by local farmers.
 Deer are also present in the area.
 There is a herd of up to 7 animals that visit whenever they feel like it, but particularly in the Autumn and Winter months.
 They have an appetite for the more expensive plants and are very annoying – being less frightened of our shouts these days as well.
-They have an especial taste for ivy and so our ivy bank is often completely laid waste by their grazing.
+They have an especial taste for ivy and at times our ivy bank has been completely laid waste by their grazing.
 Foxes have been a common sight, although not seen so much in recent years.

 As you wander round the garden you may notice the piles of compost in varying states of readiness.
 You may also perhaps observe that there is one large pile consisting entirely of moss which we scarify from the lawns.
 Whatever we do it keeps coming back, and then takes a very long time to rot down!